EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/ci_cd.md

 ### Considerations

+CI/CD practices and tools support various aspects of software development and usage, including:

 - Automated builds - every change triggers an automatic build process, including compilation and tests.
 - Version control integration - CI/CD systems typically integrate with version control systems that trigger CI/CD workflows on each commit, ensuring no major conflicts or issues accumulate.